 Learning a new language activates the brain’s hippocampus and actually makes your brain’s physical size bigger.

 Last but not the least, there are new brain training programs that are designed from the ground up to exercise the grey matter.
-There’s a number of them available as a software, apps or programs available in smartphones, tablets and computers.
+There’s a number of them available as software, apps, or programs available in smartphones, tablets, and computers.
 Each activity tickles the brain and stimulates it into action, thereby shaping the mind and improving brain plasticity.